 In other parts of the patent, Sony explain: “the invention can be used to prevent unauthorized sharing of online accounts.
 A biometric identifier, such as a fingerprint ID, that is generated during ordinary use of the online content allows the content server to determine whether a user attempting to access an online account is the user associated with that account.”

 Sony also mentions improvements to targeted advertising, when your device (potentially your console) knows who is actually currently using it.

 Well, I’m all for the possibility to play the content I purchased everywhere I want.
 But storing my DNA on the servers of the number 1 target of hackers worldwide is definitely not the solution to that.
 How about we simply get rid of DRMs, and let people enjoy the content they purchased however they want?
-Last time I checked, selling mp3s without DRM seemed to work pretty well for companies like Apple and Amazon.
+Last time I checked, selling mp3s without DRM seemed to work pretty well for companies like Apple and Amazon (Affiliate link).
 HumbleBundle is doing great with DRM free video games, etc…